arnaldojunioral/TopMatFVT/README.md

 % In the following examples, the model consists of a structured mesh discretized into 100 × 100 subvolumes, with a solid material volume fraction constrained to 50%.

-TopMatFVT(100, 100, 0.5, 3, [], []);      % Example with fixed penalization (penal factor = 3) and no filtering
+TopMatFVT(100, 100, 0.5, 3, [], []);      % Example with fixed penalization (penal factor = 3) and no filtering solution (..., [], [])
-TopMatFVT(100, 100, 0.5, 3, 2, 1);        % Example with fixed penalization (penal factor = 3) and sensitivity filter (rfil = 2 and ft = 1)
+TopMatFVT(100, 100, 0.5, 3, 2, 1);        % Example with fixed penalization (penal factor = 3) and sensitivity filter (filter radius rfil = 2 and filter type ft = 1)
-TopMatFVT(100, 100, 0.5, 1:3, 2, 2);      % Example with continuation scheme (penal factor = 1 to 3) and density filter (rfil = 2 and ft = 2)
+TopMatFVT(100, 100, 0.5, 1:3, 2, 2);      % Example with continuation scheme (penal factor = 1 to 3) and density filter (filter radius rfil = 2 and filter type ft = 2)

 ````

-The table below summarizes the key input parameters used in the simulation, including beam geometry, material properties, loading conditions, and visualization settings.
+The table below summarizes the main input parameters considered in the simulations, including the material properties, model settings, objective function, and numerical update controls.

 ##### Model Parameters